gingerjx/BeChef/README.md

 # BeChef

-Simple cook portal based on php backend
+Simple cook portal based with php backend.
+Website is uploaded to free hosting here https://becheef.000webhostapp.com, you can check it yourself - if free hosting allows you to do so ;)

 ## Tech stack